parton-quark/RLSB-CongX-Qiskit/README.md

 This is a rewriting of Reversible Logic Synthesis Benchmarks in Qiskit by [Shin Nishio](https://scholar.google.com/citations?user=gZNt8twAAAAJ&hl=ja)(a.k.a. parton).

 # How to use ?
-CongXとQiskitを用いる必要があります。
+Qiskit / CongX quantum circuit.
+First, install Qiskit and CongX.

+1. Requirements
+    * `!pip install qiskit`
+    * `!pip install CongX`
+2. Clone this repository
-1. `git clone git@github.com:parton-quark/RLSB-OpenQASM.git`
+    * `git clone git@github.com:parton-quark/RLSB-OpenQASM.git`
-2. Compile circuits by your compiler!
+3. Compile circuits by your compiler!
 There is an example [here](https://github.com/parton-quark/RLSB-CongX-Qiskit/blob/master/converter/tutorial_for_converter_en.ipynb).
 Japanese version is [here](https://github.com/parton-quark/RLSB-CongX-Qiskit/blob/master/converter/tutorial_for_converter_jp.ipynb).

 3. **Post your Record to this page!**